coolnikitav/NikitaNotebook/engineering/serial-uart-receiver/README.md

 Before writing the code, I must understand how the UART receiver module should function.

 1. Two wires between transmitter and receiver to communicate in both directions.
 2. Asynchronous - receiver and transmitter do not share a common signal.
-However, they must transmit at the same speed, have the same frame structure and parameters.
+However, they must transmit at the same speed, and have the same frame structure and parameters.

 ### Design
 I will design a UART with 1 start bit, 8 data bits, 1 odd parity bit, and 1 stop bit.